-Kaushik Sengupta (M’12) received the B.Tech. and M.Tech. degrees in electronics and electrical communication engineering from the Indian Institute of Technology (IIT), Kharagpur, India, both in 2007, and the M.S. and Ph.D. degrees in electrical engineering from the California Institute of Technology, Pasadena, CA, USA, in 2008 and 2012, respectively.
-In February 2013, he joined the faculty of the Department of Electrical Engineering, Princeton University, Princeton, NJ.
-During his undergraduate studies, he performed research at the University of Southern California, and the Massachusetts Institute of Technology, in the summers of 2005 and 2006, where he was involved with nonlinear integrated systems for high-purity signal generation and low-power RF identification (RFID) tags, respectively.
-His research interests are in the areas of high-frequency ICs, electromagnetics, optics for various applications in sensing, imaging and high-speed communication.
+Kaushik Sengupta received the B.Tech. and M.Tech. degrees in electronics and electrical communication engineering from IIT Kharagpur, Kharagpur, India, in 2007, and the M.S. and Ph.D. degrees in electrical engineering from the California Institute of Technology (Caltech), Pasadena, CA, USA, in 2008 and 2012, respectively.
+In 2013, he joined the Department of Electrical Engineering, Princeton University, Princeton, NJ, USA, as a Faculty Member.
+His current research interests include high-frequency ICs, electromagnetics, and optics for various applications in sensing, imaging, and high-speed communication.